linagora/openpaas-esn/doc/REST_community.md

 **Status Codes:**

 - 201 Created.
 The community has been created.
 - 400 Bad Request.
-Invalid request body or parameters
+Invalid request body or parameters.
+- 409 Conflict.
+A community already exists with this title in the domain.

 **Request:**